wilsonsilva/nostr/docs/subscriptions/filtering-subscription-events.md

 ## Filtering by author

-You can filter events by their author's pubkey or prefix:
+You can filter events by their author's pubkey:

 ```ruby
 filter = Nostr::Filter.new(